Project Kick-off Meeting

 - Dependencies - things that need to be done or provided, either once or regularly, to make the project a success.

 Group similar points together, and discuss.
-Make sure to create JIRA issues to track any follow-up tasks coming out of this.
+Make sure to create Jira issues for any follow-up tasks coming out of this, and add them to the project plan.

 Nobody likes meeting about meetings, but...
-Figure out how the team is going to communicate.
+Figure out how the team is going to manage communications.
 What sort of info should go on Confluence pages?
-Will you create a HipChat room for the core project team to use?
+Will you create a chat room for the core project team to use?
 Will you hold daily stand-ups?
 Or periodic check-ins?

 How frequently will you run your project team Health Monitor session?

-If stand-ups or other regular meetings will be part of the project, try to book them right then and there when it's easy to talk about who can shuffle which parts of their calendar around.
+If stand-ups or other regular meetings will be part of the project, try to book them right then and there.
+It's easier when you can talk about who can shuffle which parts of their calendar around.

 Here are some questions and themes we like to use for the Icebreaker activity.